Our Diary: How We Frequently Travel from Dubrovnik to Rome and Florence

 We’ve flown this route many times, and it’s usually the fastest and easiest way to get from the Adriatic coast to the heart of Italy.

 Croatia Airlines, ITA Airways, Ryanair and Vueling all run regular direct flights from Dubrovnik (DBV) to Rome—mostly to Fiumicino (FCO), which is Rome’s main international airport.
+The flights takes just over an hour.

 Best times to fly / how often you do this